adrianpop3/personal-finance-cli/README.md

 bank statements, categorize them automatically, set budgets, and generate insightful reports in a simple manner.
 At the moment the functionalities available in this project are CRUD operations for transactions and budgets.
 These operations can be made straight from the terminal using the defined commands or using the TUI views that were added for better user exerience.
+The feature of importing from a file is partially available for transactions in a .csv format.
+The next step, which is currently in progress, is automatically categorizing the transactions and updating the corresponding budgets.

 ---